Resistance 2

-Resistance 2 is a 2008 science fiction first-person shooter video game developed by Insomniac Games and published by Sony Computer Entertainment for the PlayStation 3.
+Resistance 2 is a 2008 first-person shooter video game developed by Insomniac Games and published by Sony Computer Entertainment for the PlayStation 3.
 The game was released in North America on November 4, 2008, in Australia on November 27, 2008, and in Europe on the following day.
 Resistance 2 is the sequel to the best-selling PlayStation 3 launch title Resistance: Fall of Man.

 Resistance 2 sees protagonist Nathan Hale travel to the United States in order to once again battle the Chimera, who have launched a full-scale invasion of both the east and west coasts.
 In this game, Hale is part of an elite force of soldiers called "The Sentinels", who, like him, are infected with the Chimeran virus, and must keep it under control through regular application of inhibitors.

 Resistance 2 was released to generally positive reviews, with praise for its visuals, multiplayer modes and scale of the single-player campaign.
 However, there was some criticism of the story and aspects of the campaign, while the game's overall changes from its predecessors drew polarized reactions from critics and fans.
 A sequel, Resistance 3, was released in 2011.
 The game, along with its predecessor and sequel, had its online servers shut down on April 8, 2014.
 Digital versions of the first two games were released after the servers' closure, exclusively in Europe.

 Gameplay

 Resistance 2 is a single-player campaign, with the player controlling protagonist Nathan Hale.
-The game includes many of the weapons from Resistance: Fall of Man, as well as new weapons such as the "Marksman" and a mini gun called the "HVAP (High Velocity Armor Piercing) Wraith".
+The game includes many of the weapons from Resistance: Fall of Man, as well as new weapons such as the "Marksman" and a mini gun called the "HVAP Wraith".
 The weapons are a mix of 1950s human technology and more advanced alien technology.
 Unlike the first game, where there was no limit on the number of weapons carried, Resistance 2 limited the player to only two weapons at any given time, as well as a more limited number of grenades.
 Resistance 2 also does not use a health bar in the single player campaign as it did in the first, but instead it uses an automatic regenerative health system, whereby players must keep out of the line of fire in order to recover health.
 This system of health recovery is also common in other first-person shooters like Halo, Battlefield and Call of Duty.